wlodekk/pyendo/readme.md

 * Timezonefinder- version 4.4.1

 ## Setup
-Download the Python script, change the folder location of the json files in the script, set the default timezone for trainings without GPC coordinates, run it and convert your files to feather format file.
+Download the Python script, change the folder location of the json files in the script, set the default timezone for trainings without GPC coordinates, run it and convert your files to a feather format file.

 ## Features